2026 Honda Pilot: NHTSA & IIHS Safety Ratings, Price

 What Are the 2026 Honda Pilot Specs?

-Detailed specifications for the 2026 Honda Pilot as reported by the manufacturer.
-Specifications may vary by trim, market, and production date.
-Source: manufacturer-reported data.
+Core specifications for the 2026 Honda Pilot as reported by the manufacturer.
+Figures may vary by trim, option packages, and production date.
+Source: manufacturer data.

 | Engine | 3.5L V6 |